hydrogen fuel cell, electric car

 Daimler AG anticipates a huge drop in the costs for EV batteries and fuel cell cars.
 Herbert Kohler, head of e-drive and future mobility at Daimler, told Automotive News Europe that a lithium ion battery was priced at about 1,500 euros per kilowatt hour but in the midterm, it is expected to be at a level of 400 euros.
 Kohler said he anticipates an even bigger price drop for fuel cells.

 Kohler said that by 2015, a fuel cell car will not cost higher than a four-cylinder diesel hybrid that complies with the Euro 6 emissions standard.
 He said that he expects EVs to be priced higher than fuel cells in less than five years.
 This is why Daimler is working fast to get more fuel cell cars on the road.

 He said that by 2013-2014, the company seeks to bring a “four-digit-number of fuel cell vehicles to market."Read the entire article Daimler expects costs for EV batteries, fuel cell cars to drop significantly

-Mercedes' first production fuel-cell vehicle, the B-class F-cell, has just been launched.
-A total of 200 models will be produced later this year and will be sent to customers in the US and Europe who have leased it in early 2010.
+Mercedes-Benz's first production fuel-cell vehicle, the B-class F-cell, has just been launched.
+A total of 200 models will be produced later this year and will be sent to customers in the United States and Europe who have leased it in early 2010.

 The distance a vehicle can travel with a full tank of gas or a single full charge is important to any driver.
 This is why most carmakers reveal the range of their vehicle offerings.
 With the first example of the I-Pace already delivered to its retail customer, Jaguar has released its MPGe estimates for its electric SUV.
 Sad to say, but the Jaguar I-Pace doesn’t measure to its EV competitors in terms of electric range.